kanow/operations/Documentation/ForBeginners/TheTypoScript/Index.rst

 ==============

 To get `operations` working you need to load the TypoScript of the extension.
 I described this already here in the docs :ref:`TypoScript Configuration <typoscript-configuration>`.
-Here I will be do it a little bit more detailed.
+Here I will do it a little bit more detailed.
 I hope that will help beginners to understand it easier.

 I assume that you have already a page tree for your site.
-If not, please create it first.
+If not, please create them first.
 I have :ref:`here <pagetree>` an example for a useful page tree of a firefighter website.